In this view you may manage the goals defined for the entire site.

-- Category: goals could be grouped in different categories, this column let you know to what category the current goal belongs.
+- Category: goals could be grouped in different categories, this column lets you know to what category the current goal belongs to.
 If you want to read more about goal categories, please go to this page: Goal Category Settings.

 - Key: this is a unique identifier that let you construct the URLs to track your pages and links as explained in this page. (i.e.:

 http://yourblog.com/htsrv/track.php?key=yourkey, in this case the yourkey part is the value of the Key column explained here).

 - Redirect to: as explained below, if you are tracking clicks to particular links in your site, you may use this field to make a 302 redirect after the hit has been tracked.
 If you have defined a Temporary Redirect URL, and you are currently in the active period of that temporary URL, this field will be displayed in a bold format.